What is Japanese knotweed?

 Japanese knotweed has extensive, deep roots called rhizomes.
-These can be up to 3m (10 feet) deep and can extend out to 7m (23 feet) from the parent plant.
-Think of the plant as an iceberg, with a third of the plant above ground and two thirds under ground in the form of rhizomes, with an ability to spread.
+These can be up to 3m deep and can extend out to 7m from the parent plant.
+Think of the plant as an iceberg, with a third of the plant above ground and two thirds underground, with an ability to spread.

 Knotweed does not normally spread by seeds.
 However it can grow from cut stems, crowns or rhizomes: